-Fairfield Sew-Along: Apply interfacing, sew the placket June 09 2016
+Fairfield Button-up Sew-Along: Day 6 - Apply interfacing, sew the placket

 Today we are applying our interfacing and then we will do a bit of origami to create the button placket.